Saibe1111/Mackogneur/README.md

 * Log message at bot connection.
 * Admins receive a ping when an important user sends a message.
+* New users receive a welcome message with a personalized image.
+* New users receive a question about the by-law and must answer it to get the default role.

 ## 🤝 Dependencies

 The list of project dependencies:

+* canvas
 * cpu-stat
 * discord.js
 * moment
 * os
 * sqlite3

 ## 📕 License